duplisea/dublogistic/README.md

 A double logistic function can be written in several different ways.
 It is the product of two logistic curves and some of the parameterisations seem fairly intuitive while less so for others.
-The one used here is
+The one used here is:
+(the latex equation does not render properly in github a markdown file so the gif of the equation is also included

 $$S\_L=\\frac{\\Omega\_{max}}{1+e^{(-\\alpha\_1\\cdot (L-\\beta\_1)}}\\cdot \\frac{1-\\Omega\_{min}}{1+e^{(-\\alpha\_2\\cdot (L-\\beta\_2))}}$$

 ![](README_files/figure-markdown_strict/dublogistic.gif)

 Where *S*<sub>*L*</sub> is the selectivity at length, L is length,